UniversalSuperBox/jamf2snipe/README.md

 - Python3 is installed on your system with the requests, json, time, and configparser python libs installed.
 - Snipe-IT v4.9.4 or higher.
 - Network access to both your JAMF and Snipe-IT environments.
-- A JAMF username and password that has read & write permissions for computer assets.
+- A JAMF username and password with the following permissions:
-  - Computers: Read, Update
+  - Computers: Read
+  - Mobile Devices: Read
 - Snipe API key for a user that has edit/create permissions for assets and models.
 Snipe-IT documentation instructions for creating API keys: [https://snipe-it.readme.io/reference#generating-api-tokens](https://snipe-it.readme.io/reference#generating-api-tokens)

 ## Installation: